ServiceNow/TapeAgents/examples/rl_gsm8k/README.md

 #### Annotate tapes with ref log probs

 * the current model is taken down and the reference model is now served on all gpus using vllm.
-* the log prob from the reference model (llama 3.1 8b) are computed for the most recent traces.
+* the log prob from the reference model (llama 3.2 1b instruct) are computed for the most recent traces.

 ### Evaluation (Not shown in the figure)

-* every 5 iterations, the agent is evaluated with temperature 0 on the complete test set of gsm8k.
+* every `cfg.test_every_n_iterations` iterations, the agent is evaluated with temperature 0 on the complete test set of gsm8k.
 No traces are produced on the test set.

 ### Finetune

-* RL (grpo or reinforce) training is performed on the latest batch of data using a separate process.
-This makes it easier to manage memory with the main process.
-Otherwise there are sometimes issues with the gpus not being completely empty after fine tuning.
+* GRPO training is performed on the latest batch of data using a separate process.
+This makes it easier to manage GPU memory with the main process.
+Otherwise there are sometimes issues with the GPUs not being completely empty after fine tuning.
+* The finetuning length between each sampling iteration can be controlled via `cfg.finetune.save_checkpoint_steps` and the batch size can be controlled using `cfg.finetune.train_batch_size` and `cfg.finetune.gradient_accumulation_passes`.